To be honest, I’d never really thought that much about babies before.

 I suppose I always thought I’d be a Mum at some point.
 Growing up, my parents had always talked about being promoted to grandparents so it just felt like the norm.
 However, all that aside, it’s absolutely no secret that I wasn’t first in line when someone was handing out maternal instinct.
 If you pass a baby to me, I will hold it uncomfortably at arms length until you take it back.

 We’d had the conversation about children before getting married so I knew James wanted to be a Dad.
 We thought it was best we get our preferences out in the open to avoid a discussion one day where our answers to ‘do you want kids?’ could potentially differ to each other.
-So we’d agreed we’d have a family, but ‘when’ never really came up in conversation.
+So we’d agreed we’d have a family at some point, but ‘when’ never really came up in conversation.

 We’ve developed this tradition where we take turns to host and we eat, drink and watch a really really shit film.
 It started off as a bit of a joke after I’d told them I’d never watched Team America, but it had somehow caught on and continued ever since and although the company was fab, films like Sharknado, were not.